 I am crying.
 Sobbing.
-Literally, the tears are rolling down my cheeks as I write these words, I can barely see the computer screen.
+Literally, the tears are rolling so hard down my cheeks as I write these words, I can barely see the computer screen.

-If you were to look on my Facebook, Instagram, or Twitter account, the person you would find--the person I want you to know-- is no doubt an amazing and beautiful mom.
+If you were to look on my Facebook, Instagram, or Twitter account, the person you would see--the person I want you to see--is no doubt an amazing and beautiful mom.
 She cooks healthy meals for her family, works out every day with a smile on her face, and loves her husband and son more ferociously than she loves herself.

 That me does exist.
-Some days.
+Most days.
 But I would be a liar if I said that she was around all of the time.

 Today was a "Bad Mom" day.
-So bad, in fact, that my husband came home to find me crying over our bowl of spaghetti as I was setting the table for dinner.
+So bad, in fact, that my husband came home to find me crying over a big bowl of spaghetti in my attempt to set the table for dinner.

-But what got to me the most was not the mess in all the chaos.
+However, what got to me the most was not the mess in all the chaos.
 That I am very well used to.
 Rather, it was my reaction to it all.
-Because today I really lost my sh**.
+Because today I really lost my bleep!

-Looking back at my working mom days, I don't remember having a day like this.
-Perhaps it was because my son was so much younger.
-Or, more likely, it was because I had the stresses of work to compare to my stresses at home.
+Looking back on my life as a working mom, I don't remember having a day like this.
+Perhaps it was because my son was so much younger, or--more likely--it was because I had the stresses of work to compare to my stresses at home.
 I would always take a bad day at home over a bad day at work.

-Let's call it the curse of the stay-at-home mommy.
-Simply combine the joy of constantly being around your little one with the agony of constantly being around your little one, sprinkle in a dash of guilt for not going to work and a pinch of relief for being able to stay in your pajamas all day--Walla!
+Let's call it the Curse of the Stay-at-Home Mama.
+Simply combine the joy of always being around your little one with the strain of always being around your little one, sprinkle in a dash of guilt for not going to work, and a pinch of relief for being able to stay in your pajamas all day, and--Walla!
 You have the perfect recipe for a total mommy meltdown.

 Today, motherhood was just too much for me.
 Tomorrow may be a little better.
-But I am going to try to go to sleep tonight and put away the guilt that I am now feeling for my clear overreaction.
-I have so much to be grateful for.
-Particularly my husband who is currently putting our son to bed while I write out my feelings in this post.
+But I am going to try to go to sleep tonight and put away the guilt because I know that I am not alone in this place.

-I know I am not alone, which is why I am writing.
-This is for all you mamas who have just had too much.
+This is for all you mamas out there who have just had too much of this motherhood business.
 I see you.
 I feel you.
 I believe that you will make it through this just like I will.

-So go ahead and post that perfect picture of you on Instagram.
+So go ahead and post that perfect picture on Instagram.
 Let us see that Facebook video of your darling child happily eating his fresh, organic breakfast while reciting his alphabet in English and Spanish.
-Make sure all of us other mamas do whatever we can to make you feel your absolute best because we know what it is like to feel your absolute worst.
+And please, make sure all of us other mamas do whatever we can to make you feel your absolute best!
+If only because we know what it is like to feel your absolute worst.